LEADING OFF: Gausman brings bat, arm for NL West-leading SF

 Gausman (14-6, 2.78 ERA) is lined up to start at Petco Park against the wild card-contending Padres.
 San Francisco holds a one-game edge over the Los Angeles Dodgers for the division lead.

-An All-Star this year, Gausman’s latest contribution came with his bat, not his arm.
+An All-Star this year, Gausman made his latest contribution with his bat, not his arm.
 With the Giants out of position players, he stepped up as a pinch-hitter for a rookie reliever who had never batted as a pro and delivered a game-ending sacrifice fly in the 11th inning to beat Atlanta on Friday night.

 “Oh man, that was the coolest thing I’ve ever done in my entire career,” said Gausman, a .184 hitter this season.